-Border Screenings Spark Travel Fears For Iranian-Americans Amid Rising Tensions
+Border Screenings Spark Travel Fears For Iranian Americans Amid Rising Tensions

 "Well, just landed at JFK and — no surprise — got taken to the special side room and got asked (among other things) how I feel about the situation with Iran," he wrote on Twitter.

-But Ghazvinian, who is the interim director of the Middle East Center at the University of Pennsylvania, says his interaction with the customs officer in New York was brief and cordial and that she dropped the questioning after he said it seemed "political."
+But Ghazvinian, who is the interim director of the Middle East Center at the University of Pennsylvania, says that his interaction with the customs officer in New York was brief and cordial and that she dropped the questioning after he said it seemed "political."

 (2) what I actually said to her was “I don’t really see the relevance of that.
 It feels a little political”.
 And she dropped it— John Ghazvinian (@JohnGhazvinian) January 5, 2020